Waukegan, Illinois: Superfund sites

 Waukegan contains three Superfund sites of hazardous substances that are on the National Priorities List.

 In 1975, PCBs were discovered in Waukegan Harbor sediments.
 Investigation revealed that during manufacturing activities at Outboard Marine Corporation (OMC), hydraulic fluids containing PCBs had been discharged through floor drains at the OMC plant, directly to Waukegan Harbor and into ditches discharging into Lake Michigan.
 The OMC plants were subsequently added to the National Priorities List, and was designated as one of 43 Great Lakes Areas of Concern.
 Cleanup of the site began in 1990, with OMC providing $20–25 million in funding.
 During the OMC cleanup, additional soil contaminants were found at the location of the former Waukegan Manufactured Gas and Coke Company.
 Soil removal was completed at the coke site in 2005, and cleanup of that soil will continue for several years.

-The Johns Manville site is located 1 mi north of the OMC site.
+In the early 1920s, Johns Manville built a large asbestos manufacturing plant.
+The site is located 1 mi north of the OMC site.
 In 1988, asbestos contamination found in groundwater and air prompted listing on the National Priorities List and subsequent cleanup.
 In 1991, the soil cover of the asbestos was completed.
 However, additional asbestos contamination was found outside the Johns-Manville property, which will require further cleanup.

 The Yeoman Creek Landfill is a Superfund site located 1.5 mi west of the Johns Manville site.
 The site operated as a landfill from 1959 to 1969.
 In 1970, it was discovered that the lack of a bottom liner in the landfill had allowed leachate to enter groundwater, contaminating the water with volatile organic compounds and PCBs, and releasing gases that presented an explosion hazard.
 All major cleanup construction activities were completed in 2005, and monitoring of local water and air continues.
 The book Lake Effect by Nancy Nichols gives an account of the effects of PCBs on Waukegan residents.
 The Johns Manville site was cited due to its high concentration of PCBs and asbestos.